-All the commercial banks in India has a Deposit Insurance Scheme up to Rs.1.00 Lacs under Deposit Insurance and Credit Guarantee Corporation (DICGC), a subsidiary of RBI.
-In the recent Budget 2020, the amount has raised to Rs.5.00 Lacs.
-The deposit insurance scheme will cover your savings, current & fixed deposit balances including the interest accrued.
+All the commercial banks in India have a Deposit Insurance Scheme up to Rs.1.00 Lacs under Deposit Insurance and Credit Guarantee Corporation (DICGC), a subsidiary of RBI.
+In the recent Budget 2020, the amount has been raised to Rs.5.00 Lacs.
+The deposit insurance scheme will cover your savings and current & fixed deposit balances including the interest accrued.
 The maximum upper limit is Rs.5.00 Lacs including all your deposits from the same bank.
-If you have any deposits in any other bank, the same insurance will cover up to the maximum limit to the other bank.
-If any bank goes for bankruptcy, then you may get only Rs.5.00 Lacs from the particular bank from DICGC.
+If you have any deposits in any other bank, the same insurance will cover up to the maximum limit of the other bank.
+If any bank goes bankrupt, then you may get only Rs.5.00 Lacs from the particular bank from DICGC.

-Now, if you are looking for the best & safest Bank in India to secure your hard-earned monies, then I will recommend you select the Bank which has best Asset Quality.
+Now, if you are looking for the best & safest Bank in India to secure your hard-earned monies, then I will recommend you select the Bank which has the best Asset Quality.
 That means which bank has a lesser percentage of Gross NPA to total Loan Portfolio.
-The PSU banks GNPA is around 12 percent as of March 2019, whereas Private Sector Banks GNPA is around 3.2 percent during the same period.
+The PSU bank’s GNPA comes down to 9.54 percent as of March 2021, whereas Private Sector Bank’s GNPA has increased from 3.2 percent to 4.8 percent from the last year.
 Though every Indian Bank tries to under-report its actual NPA figure, to show more profit.

-If we consider Asset Quality is the best-ranking factor for selecting the safest bank, then HDFC Bank has the best Asset Quality amongst all the Indian commercial banks.
-Amongst the Private sector bank, Kotak Mahindra Bank has also a very good asset quality.
-Amongst the PSU bank, only the 3 PSB, State Bank of India, Canara Bank, and Indian Bank had the NPA ratio below 10 percent in March 2019.
-Therefore, in my view, the safest banks in India are HDFC Bank, SBI, Canara Bank and Kotak Mahindra Bank.
+If we consider Asset Quality as the best-ranking factor for selecting the safest bank, then HDFC Bank has the best Asset Quality amongst all the Indian commercial banks with an NPA percentage of 3.9 percent.
+Amongst the Private sector banks, Kotak Mahindra Bank has also a very good asset quality.
+Amongst the PSU banks, all the banks have been able to lower their GNPA percentage which is around 9.54 percent.
+Therefore, in my view, the safest banks in India are HDFC Bank, SBI, Canara Bank, and Kotak Mahindra Bank.
 Though I will always recommend you, try to diversify your deposits in different banks.
-I have already written an article on best savings bank accounts in India, you can read the article here
+I have already written an article on the best savings bank accounts in India, you can read the article here

-These are the top 6 Best Banks in India right now to open Bank Account.
-But again as I have mentioned earlier Best Bank is a relative word, its a matter of personal choice and varies on person to person.
+These are the top 6 Best Banks in India right now to open a Bank Account.
+But again as I have mentioned earlier Best Bank is a relative word, it’s a matter of personal choice and varies from person to person.
 Some prefer PSU Banks for safety and some prefer Private Banks for Service Quality.
-You won’t find any complete Bank which fulfills your all Banking needs.
+You won’t find any complete Bank that fulfills your all Banking needs.

-After the recent Government of India announcement, there will be only 12 Public Sector Banks after March 2020.
+After the recent Government of India announcement, there are only 12 Public Sector Banks after March 2020.
 The above ranking of banks may change in the future after the amalgamation of PSU Banks.

 Above, in this article, I try to cover the Pros and Cons of the top 6 banks in India.
 If you have any other recommendations, then don’t hesitate to leave your comments below.